Umeshinduranga/EcoEnergy-Solution-Website/README.md

 - W.P.U.
 Induranga (Student 2): Developed home, table, and content pages, along with page editor and validation reports.
 - Other team members contributed to additional pages (e.g., volunteer, profile, feedback).

-## License
-This project is licensed under the MIT License.See the LICENSE file for details.